 You are going to add the dry ingredients to a food processor, add the cold butter, then pulse until it looks like coarse crumbs.
 If you don’t have a food processor, you can cut the butter in with a pastry blender.

 Turn the dough onto a floured surface, or a large sheet of parchment paper.
-I like using the parchment paper because it makes clean up ridiculously easy.
+I like using the parchment paper because it makes cleaning up ridiculously easy.

-Next, mix the egg and 2 tsp of milk and brush on the scones.
+Next, mix the egg and 2 teaspoon of milk and brush on the scones.

 Pop them in the oven at 400 degrees for 20 minutes or until they are nice and golden brown.